Harris-Benedict Calculator (TDEE & BMR)

 On this page:

 How to Calculate BMR & TDEE Using the Harris-Benedict Equation

 Basal metabolic rate, or BMR, is also known as resting metabolism.
 This is the energy that your body uses to function when completely at rest.
-Even when you aren’t actively engaged in physical activity, your body still uses energy to keep your body running.
+Even when you aren’t actively engaged in physical activity, your body still uses energy (AKA calories) to keep your body running.

 So BMR includes all of your normal physiologic functions, such as respiration, heart rate, blood flow, and brain activity.

 Everyone has their own individual BMR based on their unique physiologic and biological makeup.
 The only way to determine your true BMR is to have your metabolic rate measured by lab analysis through either direct or indirect calorimetry.